Rudolf Caracciola: 1926–1930: Breakthrough

-The inaugural Monaco Grand Prix was held on 14 April 1929.
-Caracciola, driving a 7.1-litre Mercedes-Benz SSK, started from the back row of the grid (which was allocated randomly), and battled Bugatti driver William Grover-Williams for the lead early on.
-However, his pit stop, which took four and a half minutes to refill his car with petrol, left him unable to recover the time, and he eventually finished third.
+The inaugural 1929 Monaco Grand Prix was held on 14 April 1929, with mostly nimble 2 liter Grand Prix cars showing up for the yet unknown but surely tight city circuit.
+Mercedes-Benz had no GP cars at the time, only the 7.1-litre Mercedes-Benz SSK sportscar.
+The entry was accepted.
+Caracciola started from the back row of the grid (which was allocated randomly), and soon battled Bugatti driver William Grover-Williams for the lead.
+However, his longer pit stop, which took four and a half minutes to refill his heavy SSK with petrol, left him unable to recover the time, and he eventually finished third.
 He won the RAC Tourist Trophy in slippery conditions, and confirmed his reputation as a specialist in wet track racing.
 He partnered Werner in the Mille Miglia and Le Mans endurance races in 1930; they finished sixth in the former but were forced to retire after leading for most of the race in the latter after their car's generator burnt out.
 Caracciola took victory in the 1930 Irish Grand Prix at Phoenix Park, and won four hillclimbs to take the title of European Hillclimb Champion for the first time.
-However, he was forced to close his dealership in Berlin after the firm went bankrupt.
+However, the Great Depression took its toll, he was forced to close his dealership in Berlin after the firm went bankrupt.